danachen/Javascript/notes/JS_REVIEW_QA.md

 ```

 18. What are instances where a collection is not iterable and instances where it is?
 If a collection is an array, then all 4 methods mentioned above can work.
-If a collection is an object with key-value pairs, then the `for..in` and `forEach` methods won't work.
+If a collection is an object with key-value pairs, then the `for` and `forEach` methods won't work.

 19. What method is used to access properties on an object?
 The method `Object.getOwnPropertyDescriptors` is used to access the enumerability flag in an object.
 We can set an object property to `false` by setting `productDescriptors[configurable: false]`